jejacks0n/activeexperiment/README.md

 rails generate experiment my_experiment red blue
 ```

-Run the experiment anywhere in the application by providing it a context:
+Run the experiment with a context, like the current user, or the post being rendered:

 ```ruby
 MyExperiment.run(current_user) # => "red" or "blue"
 ```

-The experiment can also be run using local scope and helpers to override the default variants:
+Optionally override the defaults using local scope and helpers:

 ```ruby
 MyExperiment.run(current_user) do |experiment|